VaultaFoundation/docs/native/01_quick-start/02_write-a-contract.md

 ---
-title: Quickstart
+title: Write a Contract
 ---

 In this guide we're going to create a simple smart contract that will allow us to store a string in the blockchain.
-This will teach you some of the basics of smart contract development on the EOS network.
+This will teach you some of the basics of smart contract development on Vaulta.

 ## Create your first Smart Contract